The Denver view plane ordinances preserve and protect views from various parks and public places by limiting building height.

 |Washington Park||Article IV, Section 10-61.5|

-View an illustrated example of a view plane's affect on building height (PDF).
+View an illustrated example of a view plane's effect on building height (PDF).

 The file above contains an illustrated example of a view plane and how it limits building height.
 The building height limitations depend on the distance from a reference point, usually with increased height allowed as the building is located farther from the reference point.
 The reference point is measured as elevation above mean sea level.